 “Gang Free Zones“ - Certain criminal offenses, including those involving organized criminal activity such as gang-related crimes, will be enhanced to the next highest category of offense if they are committed in a gang-free zone.
 For purposes of the College, a gang-free zone includes a school bus and/or a location in, on, or within 1,000 feet of any district-owned or leased property or campus.

 “Harassment“ means engaging in behavior that is sufficiently severe or pervasive so as to threaten an individual or substantially interfere with the individual’s employment, education, or access to College programs, activities, or opportunities, and such behavior would detrimentally affect a reasonable person under the same circumstances.
 Behaviors that meet the above definition may include, but are not limited to, the following:

 a.
-Directing physical or verbal conduct at an individual because of the individual’s age, race, color, gender, ancestry, national origin, religion, veteran status, sex, sexual orientation, physical or mental disability, gender identity;
+Directing physical or verbal conduct at an individual because of the individual’s age, race, color, gender, gender expression, ancestry, national origin, religion, veteran status, sex, sexual orientation, physical or mental disability, gender identity;

 b.
 Causes the telephone of another to ring repeatedly, makes repeated telephone communications anonymously, or sends repeated electronic communications in a manner reasonably likely to harass, annoy, alarm, abuse, torment, embarrass, or offend another;